“Should I de-prioritize my SQL experience for MongoDB position or should I drop it altogether?”

 It would be a great idea to emphasize the relevant experience in the first few points of your resume in the experience section.
+And always scan the job description for keywords that you can use in your resume.
 Just don’t be repetitive, and make sure to show different sides of your work.

 MongoDB database came around in 2009, which is relatively recently compared to more traditional SQL-solutions.
 That is why most Database Administrators and companies have experience with both SQL and NoSQL database environments.

 What that means is that experience with both solutions is part of most of the job descriptions and portfolios.

 Although SQL and NoSQL share many similarities, they have different terminology and advantages when compared to each other.

 So when you try to state that you have experience with both SQL and NoSQL databases, be very careful not to use terminology from one database approach to describe another.

 - Install and run MongoDB with multiple instances on servers

 - Configured table queries, columns and other administrative operations such as grouping, indexing, joining